-- Called when application is started and initialization is complete, but before the application will be placed in the background and drop privileges (see dropping privileges), if those operations are requested.
+- Called when application is started and initialization is complete, but before the application is placed in the background and drop privileges (see dropping privileges), if those operations are requested.

 - Called after the server has daemonized and dropped privileges.

 - Called at parsing of yang modules containing an extension statement.
 A plugin may identify the extension by its name, and perform actions on the yang statement, such as transforming the yang in-memory.
 A callback is made for every statement, which means that several calls per extension can be made.

 - General-purpose upgrade called once when loading the startup datastore

 - Transaction callbacks which are invoked for two reasons: validation requests or commits.
 These callbacks are further described in transactions section.

 Clixon follows NETCONF in its validate and commit semantics.
 Using the CLI or another frontend, you edit the candidate configuration, which is first validated for consistency and then committed to the running configuration.

 A clixon developer writes commit functions to incrementaly upgrade a system state based on configuration changes.
 Writing commit callbacks is the core functionality of a clixon system.